Donald Ferrell: Military career

 He enlisted in the United States Air Force in 1946 and received a commission through Reserve Officers' Training Corps at Oklahoma State University; he served in the Oklahoma Air National Guard and the U.S. Air Force Reserve, retiring as a Major General.
+He retired in 1991.

 Personal life

-Ferrell married his wife Sally and they had three children.
+Ferrell married his wife Sally on August 29, 1953.
 His daughter, Susan Farrell, was an attorney for the U.S. Department of Housing and Urban Development, and was killed in the Oklahoma City bombing.

+He died on March 15, 2024, in Chandler, Oklahoma.